 - A look back at 2017: A year that smashed multiple Aussie solar records - 21 December, 2017

-- Sunwiz survey reveals ranking of battery manufacturers by quality & brand recognition - 28 August, 2017
+- A customer survey compares battery quality and brand recognition - 28 August, 2017

 - Believe the Hype: Australia’s Battery Market set to skyrocket - 1 March, 2017